 Components in our component model are connected via their ports using connectors.
-In accordance to UML [Grol1c] and to the existing component models by Burmester and Giese as well as Tichy, we distinguish between two kinds of connectors: assembly connectors and delegation connectors.
+In accordance to UML [Gro11c] and to the existing component models by Burmester and Giese as well as Tichy, we distinguish between two kinds of connectors: assembly connectors and delegation connectors.
 An assembly connector connects two ports of component parts inside the same structured component.
-Delegation connectors connect ports of structured components to the ports of component parts of the same structured component.
+Delegation connectors connect ports of structured component parts of the same structured component.